-Prior to authorization of permit, the applicant shall record free of prior liens and encumbrances except for tax liens, a deed restriction in a form and content approved by the Executive Director, assuring the provision of three off-street parking spaces on the project site.
+Prior to authorization of permit the applicant shall record a deed restriction, in a form and content approved by the Executive Director, assuring the provision of three off-street parking spaces on the project site.
 These parking spaces shall take access from the alleys (also called courts).
-The deed restriction shall run with the land, binding on all heirs and assigns of the applicant.
+This deed restriction shall run with the land, binding all successors and assigns, and shall be recorded free of prior liens that the Executive Director determines may affect the enforceability of the restriction.
+This deed restriction shall not be removed or changed without a Coastal Commission approved amendment to this Coastal Development Permit unless the Executive Director determines that no amendment is required.